bimdata/BIMDataToPowerBI/README.md

 ## What is this?

-Several examples of things that you can do programmatically with Python requesting BIMData.oi's data and exploit them in Power BI.
+Several examples of things that you can do programmatically with Python requesting BIMData.io's data and exploit them in Power BI.

 ## Hierarchy